 - What is the description of the item being shipped?

 - What is the product made of?

 - What is the value of the item?

 - What is the density of the item?

 - Is the item new or used?

-You can also call the manufacturer of the item you are shipping and ask them what the freight class is.
+You can also call the manufacturer of the item you are shipping and ask them what the freight classification is.
 Manufacturers know the freight class of their own products.
 If you do not know the manufacturer of the goods, contact the distributor or seller (the person you bought the goods from).
 Otherwise, the National Motor Freight Traffic Association can help.
 Visit the website or contact them at 1-703-838-1810.
 The NMFTA defines the freight classifications.
-The class of your shipment plays an important role in calculating how much the carrier will charge you for transporting it.
+The classification of your shipment plays an important role in calculating how much the carrier will charge you for transporting it.
 Knowing the characteristics of your freight is very important.